isa-group/sla4oai-analyzer/validator/model/docs1/sla4oai-definitions-pricing.md

 ## billing

-Period used for billing.
+(DEPRECATED) Period used for billing.
 Supported values are: - onepay Unique payment before start using the service. - daily Billing at end of the day. - weekly Billing at end of the week. - monthly Billing at end of the month. - quarterly Billing at end of the quarter. - yearly Billing at end of the year.
 Default to monthly if unspecified.

 `billing`